Koromix/rygel/web/koromix.dev/pages/index.md

 Find out more on the [page dedicated to Koffi](koffi).

+## Rekord

+Rekord is a multi-platform **backup tool with deduplication and asymmetric encryption**, with support for local and remote storage back-ends.

+Find out more on the [page dedicated to Rekord](rekord).

 ## TyTools

 TyTools is a collection of independent tools to manage, flash and communicate with **[Teensy](https://www.pjrc.com/teensy/) microcontrollers**.